 Codependency refers to a dysfunctional dynamic where the addicted partner is enabled by the other person involved.
-The “caretaker” will often devote their entire life into taking care of and enabling the person with an addiction.
+The “caretaker” will often devote their entire life to taking care of and enabling the person with an addiction.

 Simultaneously, this will not help them recover or allow for full sobriety.
-This dynamic can happen in romantic relationships as well as between friends, parents, children, siblings and other family members.
+This dynamic can happen in romantic relationships as well as between friends, parents, children, siblings, and other family members.

 Of course, codependency is not a relationship trait that applies only to addicts, but its prevalence is mostly concentrated around those who have an addictive behavior.

 This is because having a substance addiction changes a person’s entire self.
-It can also change the way they act towards others, and the way they move through life and function.
+It can also change the way they act towards others and the way they move through life and function.

 It can also result in a lack of personal boundaries.